 You’ve done your homework and researched what type of car you want.
 You’ve met with the private seller, gone for a test drive, asked all the right questions and taken the car for a pre-purchase inspection.
 Now you’re ready to buy, so how do you go about finalizing the sale?

 Each province across Canada has different regulations.
 We’ve compiled the steps and information that you need to know, as well as provided links to the appropriate documents.
+In this post, we’ll cover the steps you need to take to buy a used car in the following provinces:

 When in doubt, it’s always best to contact your provincial government (we’ve provided links to help below) to make sure you and the seller have covered your bases.